Re-imagining child protection

 Emeritus Professor June Thoburn, University of East Anglia

 "This book provides a very welcome oasis in the current desert of punitive and unhelpful public and professional rhetoric about the ends and means of child protection.
-For practitioners, policy makers and academics this honest and informed discussion of key issues should prove a source support and intellectual stimulus."
+For practitioners, policy makers and academics this honest and informed discussion of key issues should prove a source of support and intellectual stimulus."

 Professor Jane Tunstill, Social Care Workforce Research Unit, Kings College London